cmusv/pysheetgrader-core/README.md

 Also, it is important to be careful about indentation while creating this rubric. fail should have the same indentation as input, output and delta.

 ## Sub sheet total
-This feature provides subtotals for each sheet in the GradingCheckOrder sheet.
+This feature provides subtotals for each sheet in the SheetGradingOrder sheet.
 It provides the output as the subtotal for each sheet followed by total score for all sheets.

 ```
 Sheet1